Client Devices💻📱🖥️📟Rate LimiterToken BucketSliding WindowProtected Server🖥️API ServerRejected (429)

 • Burst capacity allows handling spike traffic up to bucket size

-rate float64 // tokens per second
+self.rate = rate # tokens per second

-burst int // max tokens in bucket
+self.burst = burst # max tokens in bucket

 Visual Flow: